Last Updated: 24-August-2017

 Name: Alla Bennett

 Tell us a bit about yourself and what you were doing prior to buying your franchise?

-Why did you decide to go down the franchise route initially?
+Why did you go down the franchise route initially?
 And why did you choose your franchise?

 Why have you decided to sell your business?